jsmoriss/adobe-xmp-for-wp/readme.txt

 Tested Up To: 4.7
 Stable Tag: 1.3.0-1

-Read Adobe XMP / IPTC information, using a Shortcode or PHP Class, from Media Library and NextGEN Gallery images.
+Read Adobe XMP / IPTC information from Media Library and NextGEN Gallery images, using a Shortcode or PHP Class Method.

 == Description ==